-As plan sponsors begin to evaluate plan design changes for the coming year, MedCost wants to ensure awareness of the amounts for out-of-pocket limits, HDHP minimum deductibles, and inflation adjusted HSA contribution limits for 2022, as determined by the Department of Health and Human Services and the IRS.
+As plan sponsors begin to evaluate plan design changes for the coming year, MedCost wants to ensure awareness of the amounts for out-of-pocket limits, HDHP minimum deductibles, out-of-pocket maximums, and inflation adjusted HSA contribution limits for 2023, as determined by the Department of Health and Human Services and the IRS.
 Additionally, it is important to note that the referenced changes below are effective upon a plan’s prospective renewal date.
 (For more information, see Q&A-86 in IRS Notice 2004-50.)

 Interaction Between Two Out-of-Pocket Limits

 Employers who sponsor health plans that must comply with both the ACA and IRS out-of-pocket limits should note that the ACA limits continue to be higher than the IRS amounts.
 In 2023, the ACA limit for self-only coverage will be $1,600 more than that for HDHPs and $3,200 more for family coverage.

 Please contact your MedCost Account Manager if you have any questions.